MonicaPH/EPiC-2023-competition_CARElab/README_CARElab.md

 - **results** : solution data files for the challenge submission
 - **src** : util scripts

-# how to run the code
+# How to run the code
 Use Python 3.10.6

 ## Challenge